 re-synchronisation of a De-synchronised Island, to the National Electricity Transmission System.

-It should be noted that the provisions of Grid Code OC9.5 (Re-Synchronisation of De-synchronised Islands) covers the interface between NGESO and User’s, and where appropriate the TO.
+It should be noted that the provisions of Grid Code OC9.5 (Re-Synchronisation of Power Islands) covers the interface between NGESO and User’s, and where appropriate the TO.

 Objectives